keu/docs/learn/data-quality.md

 - Expectation Suite
 - Checkpoint

+Note that the `GreatExpectationsOperator` only requires a data context and expectation suite if more detailed information about a data source, such as a `conn_id` or `dataframe_to_validate` are also supplied.

 The Great Expectations documentation offers a [step-by-step tutorial](https://docs.greatexpectations.io/docs/tutorials/getting_started/tutorial_overview) for this setup.
 Additionally, to use Great Expectations with Airflow, you have to install the [Great Expectations provider package](https://registry.astronomer.io/providers/great-expectations).

-When using Great Expectations, Airflow task logs show only whether the Expectation Suite passed or failed.
+When using Great Expectations, Airflow task logs show the results of the suite at the test-level in a JSON format.
 To get a [detailed report](https://docs.greatexpectations.io/docs/terms/data_docs/) on the checks that were run and their results, you can view the HTML files located in the `great_expecations/uncommitted/data_docs/local_site/validations` directory in any browser.
+These data docs can be generated to other backends as well as the local file.

 You can find more information on how to use Great Expectations with Airflow in the [Integrating Airflow and Great Expectations](airflow-great-expectations.md) guide.